stoplightio/spectral/docs/guides/4-custom-rulesets.md

 # Custom Rulesets

-Customising the core rulesets will get you so far, but at some point you will want to create your very own rulesets.
-A ruleset is any set of rules that you want to apply to a JSON/YAML document, which could be OpenAPI, RAML, etc. Instead of just focusing on the quality of the OpenAPI/AsyncAPI documents you're writing like the core rulsets do, your custom rulesets could even implement an API Style Guide, but instead of being a Wiki document, it can be automated.
+Customising existing rulesets might be all you need at first, but at some point you will want to make a custom ruleset.
+For example, the OpenAPI and AsyncAPI rulesets help create better quality descriptions of APIs, but you could create a custom ruleset to tell you how to make better APIs.
+This approach is how huge companies automate [API Style Guides](https://stoplight.io/api-style-guides-guidelines-and-best-practices/?utm_source=github&utm_medium=spectral&utm_campaign=docs), instead of writing up giant Wiki documents that nobody reads.

-If you'd like to make sure your APIs are consistent and high quality before they've even built, create a ruleset with rules that define how URLs should work, what security schemes are appropriate, or what Hypermedia Formats should be used.
+If you'd like to make sure your APIs are consistent and high quality before they've even built, create a ruleset with rules that define how URLs should work, what security schemes are appropriate, or what error formats should be used.
+Read our article _[Six Things You Should Include in Your API Style Guide](https://blog.stoplight.io/six-things-you-should-include-in-your-api-style-guide?utm_source=github&utm_medium=spectral&utm_campaign=docs)._

 Or you can create a custom ruleset to make sure your Jekyll or Gatsby custom data is vaid.
 Whatever you want to do, to start with you'll need to create some rules.